twolodzko/kernelboot/cran-comments.md

 ## Comments

-* Updated code for the changes in the new version of future package.
+* Updated the docs to get rid of the deprecation warning and future crash due to the future package.